Our breeders put their heads together to make a list of questions about Babydoll Sheep that are often asked...

 Q. Are there any genetic faults in the breed?

 A. There are genetic faults in all breeds.
 Some Babydoll bloodlines in Australia have come from small flocks that have been closed to new genetics for many years.
 In these situations inbreeding becomes an issue and genetic faults typically become more common.
-Issues seen in Australian Babydolls are poor fertility, casting in late pregnancy, frequent lambing difficulties (related to combination of wide head, short neck and heavy shoulders), lambs born small and lacking vigour, twisted feet (typically an indicator of overall poor body structure), undescended testicles and very short, poor quality fleece.
+Issues that may be seen in Australian Babydolls are poor fertility, casting in late pregnancy, frequent lambing difficulties (related to combination of wide head, short neck and heavy shoulders), lambs born small and lacking vigour, twisted feet (typically an indicator of overall poor body structure), undescended testicles and very short, poor quality fleece.
 What a list!
 There is a lot of work to be done to breed small, handy sheep that do not have these problems.

-Another genetic fault to be aware of for Babydolls is Gaucher Disease.
+Another recessive genetic disorder to be aware of for Babydolls is Gaucher Disease.
 This is a genetic condition, not a disease and found in humans, dogs, mice and sheep including some Southdowns.
 There is a simple DNA test available that lets you check if your sheep are carriers.
 This is relevant to Babydolls since they are a type of Southdown.

 The good news is that in recent decades the Southdown breeders have been working on all of these things and now there are plenty of better small Southdown genetics to work with to develop a Babydoll breed that suits the needs of small farms, vineyards and orchards.